 \subsection{Experimental Settings}

-The proposed FGCL focuses on federated graph learning.
-To implement the proposed method, a widely used toolkit, named \textit{FedGraphNN} \footnote{https://github.com/FedML-AI/FedGraphNN}, is adopted to serve as the backbone of our implementations.
-It provides various APIs and exemplars to build federated graph learning models quickly.
-FGCL shares the same training protocols and the common hyper-parameters, including hidden dimensions, number of GNN layers, and learning rate, with \textit{FedGraphNN}.
-And only the graph classification task serves as the measurement in our experiments.
+The proposed FGCL method focuses on federated graph learning.
+To implement the proposed method, a widely used toolkit named \textit{FedGraphNN} \footnote{https://github.com/FedML-AI/FedGraphNN} is adopted.
+It provides various APIs and exemplars to help build federated graph learning models quickly.
+FGCL shares the same training protocols as \textit{FedGraphNN} as well as some common hyperparameters, including the hidden dimension size, the number of GNN layers, and the learning rate.
+Notably, only the graph classification task is used for measurement in our experiments.
 The detailed settings can be found in \cite{fedml, fedgraphnn}.

-Nevertheless, it is worth noting that some hyper-parameters are solely involved in the graph contrastive learning module, which needs to be specified for reproducibility.
-These hyper-parameters' definitions and values can be found in Table \ref{tab:hyper}.
+Nevertheless, some hyperparameters are unique to the GCL module and therefore need to be specified for reproducibility.
+The definitions and values of these hyperparameters can be found in Table \ref{tab:hyper}.
 Please refer to the source code\footnote{\url{https://www.dropbox.com/sh/ql9m1d6lltygpgl/AADwD3VtTE_9S2cmypa7wR34a?dl=0}} for more details.